Copenhagen Central Station: Future

 The station needs more capacity following the opening of the Copenhagen–Ringsted Line on 31 May 2019.
 The Danish Ministry of Transport has started planning of an extension: proposals include a four-track terminal station on a bridge over the present tracks, or in a tunnel under them.

+Number of travellers

+According to the Østtællingen in 2008:

 Cultural references

+In film

 Copenhagen Central Station is used as a location at 1:12:36 in the 1975 Olsen-banden film The Olsen Gang on the Track.
 Egon (Ove Sprogøe) hides a suitcase in the luggage storage at Copenhagen Central Station in The Olsen Gang Outta Sight (1977) and the lost luggage department is also used as a location later in the same film.